SWSRN/image-color-wheel/README.md

 # image-color-wheel
 This web app loads an image and then creates two color wheels, one based on the modern Red-Green-Blue system and the other on the traditional Red-Yellow-Blue system.
 They are shown with 24 color bins each, as opposed to the usual 12 colors.
-The relative intensities of the hues in the image reflect the portion of the image with each hue.
+The relative size of the pie-slices for each of the hues in the image reflects the portion of the image with that hue.

 Some diagrams of common "color harmonies" are along the right-hand edge, for the purposes of comparison with the color wheels.
 The color harmonies have been developed over time for the traditional RYB color wheel.